This article details the four stages of labor, and how to deal with them for the best possible birth experience.

 Although when you are in the throes of labor pains you may feel like it is stretching on forever, it does end.
 Knowing the different stages of labor can help you understand what is going on in your body and what is coming up next.

-The Stages of Labor
+The Stages of Labor Explained

-The First Stage - from Zero to IntenseThe first stage of labor actually has three parts.
+The first stage of labor actually has three parts:

 The first part is early labor.
 This is the time when your cervix will begin dilating.
 You may not feel strong contractions during early labor.
 Many women compare them to menstrual cramps.
 The contractions are usually felt in the lower back and in the lower part of your abdomen.
-These early contractions usually last between 30 and 60 seconds, and come anywhere from five to twenty minutes apart.
+These early contractions usually last between 30 and 60 seconds and come anywhere from five to twenty minutes apart.
 During this time you will dilate from 0 to 1,2 inches (0 to 3 centimeters).

-The duration of the early stages of labor vary with each woman.
-For some the very first part of this process actually goes on for a couple of weeks and practically without the woman noticing.
+The duration of the early stages of labor varies with each woman.
+For some, the very first part of this process actually goes on for a couple of weeks and practically without the woman noticing.
 For others, it is really part of the “real” process of giving birth and the contractions can be painful.
 If they are, try relaxing and breathing deeply during the contractions.
 If they are not very painful, the best you can do is probably to try to simply ignore them, especially since it may still be many hours or even days before your baby is born.

-After early labor comes active labor, when you will dilate from 1.6 to 3 inches (4 to about 8 centimeters).
+After early labor comes active labor when you will dilate from 1.6 to 3 inches (4 to about 8 centimeters).
 This stage of labor usually lasts between 3 and 8 hours and sure is harder to ignore!
 Your contractions will intensify and you will feel the pain radiating from either the back towards the front or vice versa.
 Some women describe it like waves.
 It starts small and grows in intensity and then fades away.
 The contractions come much closer together during the active stages of labor.

 Try taking a warm shower, changing positions, and walking to help deal with the pain.
 Or, if it makes you feel better, simply relax.
-Your spouse or support person can do miracles during this stage of labor by helping you to breathe through the most painful contractions and help massaging you.
-One particular type of massage that helped me a lot was quite hard massage at the lower part of my back during the contractions.
+Your spouse or support person can do miracles during this stage of labor by helping you to breathe through the most painful contractions and by massaging you.
+One particular type of massage that helped me a lot was a quite hard massage at the lower part of my back during the contractions.

-Transition is the last of the first stages of labor.
+Transition is the last of the first stage of labor.
 This is when your cervix dilates from 3 to 4 inches (8 to 10 centimeters).
 This is a very intense time.
 The contractions come closer together until they may seem like they are one on top of the other, and your body may do strange things to deal with the changes.
 Some women shake or become nauseous.
 Others get hot and cold sweats.

 This is the shortest stage of labor, but it is the hardest.
 It typically lasts between fifteen minutes and three hours.
-This is a stage that many women opt for pain relief, decide to go home or threatens to kill their husband who did this to them…
+This is a stage that many women opt for pain relief, decide to go home or threaten to kill their husband who did this to them…

 While you might need medical pain relief or at least laughing gas to cope with this stage, remember to keep breathing and relaxing.
 If you start fighting the contraction, it will take longer and be more painful.
 The pain may be almost unbearable, but it is not dangerous.
 It is just awful!
 And it will soon be over.